-An analysis of historical production at the Amanzimtoti WTP (November 2018 to October 2019) is presented in Figure 11.30.
-The raw water inflow at Amanzimtoti WTP was increased from an average of 7.0 Me/day to 11.8 Me/day during July 2019 for commissioning of the new Umbumbulu Pipeline.
-The pipeline was commissioned during September 2019.
-The plant operated within the design capacity 100% of the time and operated within the optimal operating capacity 99.4% of the time.
+An analysis of historical production at the Amanzimtoti WTP (November 2019 to October 2020) is presented in Figure 11.37.
+The raw water inflow at Amanzimtoti WTP was an average of 15.0 Me/day.
+The plant operated within the design capacity 94.8% of the time and operated within the optimal operating capacity 81.1% of the time.
 The "total sales" volume from Amanzimtoti WTP includes both the potable water produced at the plant and the inflow to the plant clear water reservoirs from the Wiggins WTP via the SCA Pipeline.

-^{} This indicates that the WTP is operating at full capacity all the time, which is not sound operating practice as it leaves very little opportunity for scheduled maintenance on the filters and auxiliary equipment
+\\ This indicates that the WTP is operating at full capacity all the time, which is not sound operating practice as it leaves very little opportunity for scheduled maintenance on the filters and auxiliary equipment

-Figure 11.30 Analysis of historical production at Amanzimtoti WTP (November 2018 to October 2019).
+Figure 11.37 Analysis of historical production at Amanzimtoti WTP (November 2019 to October 2020).

 The treatment facility at Craigieburn WTP has been decommissioned and supply to this demand node is now off the SCP-1. eThekwini Municipality has installed an off-take on the SCP-1 downstream of Quarry Reservoir (Singh's Off-Take Link) to supply the Craigieburn area.
 Consequently, the raw water pump station at Craigieburn WTP has been decommissioned.
-The Craigieburn WTP potable water pump station will remain in use until eThekwini Municipality upgrade the Singh's pump station.
+The Craigieburn WTP potable water pump station was mothballed in October 2019 after eThekwini Municipality commissioned the upgrade to the Singh's Pump Station.